CSO’s Q4 2024 New Dwelling Completions Data Highlights Ongoing Supply Struggles

 Text

 The latest data from the Central Statistics Office (CSO) highlights a concerning decline in Ireland’s housing supply.
-New dwelling completions in 2024 dropped by almost 7 per cent compared to 2023, while, the number of dwelling units granted planning permission decreased by 10.9 per cent in Quarter 3 of 2024.
-These trends raise pressing questions about the construction sector’s capacity, the impact of the declining rate of planning permissions on future supply, and the likelihood of achieving the new Programme for Government’s commitment to delivering an average of 50,000 homes annually from 2025 to 2030.
+New dwelling completions in 2024 dropped by almost 7 per cent compared to 2023.
+This trend raises pressing questions about the construction sector’s capacity, the impact of the declining completions on future supply, and the likelihood of achieving the new Programme for Government’s commitment to delivering an average of 50,000 homes annually from 2025 to 2030.

 2024 Dwelling Completions Data: Challenges and Implications